|

 A.

-Ninety-nine percent of the time it can!
+Ninety-nine percent of the time I can!
 The bowl can be

 rounded and gouges removed, splits can be brazed, handles can be